-How to restore your Mac from a backup
+After disaster strikes, follow these steps to restore your Mac

 - Restart your Mac.

 - While the startup disc is waking up, hold down the Command and R keys simultaneously.
-You're Mac will boot into macOS Utilities.
+Your Mac will boot into macOS Utilities.
 If it doesn't, try again.

 - Select Restore from Time Machine Backup from the list of available options.